jdmar3/jdmar3.github.io/research/index.md

 Carolyn Runyon and I have been working on a project to assess equity in digital humanities funding for cultural heritage projects over the last year.

 You can read more about that project and see publications here: [digital-hegemony.johndmart.in](http://digital-hegemony.johndmart.in).

-## Trust, Credibility, and Disclosure of Information

-Kaitlin Costello, Ashlee Edwards, and I investigated patterns of disclosure of incriminating information on Reddit drug forums.
-This spurred an extended set of interests in trust, credibility, and disclosure of information.

-You can read more here: [disclosure.johndmart.in](http://disclosure.johndmart.in).

 ## Middle East Libraries